 Although not required to do so, a Fund will typically write a call option only if the option is "covered" by the Fund's holding of a position in the underlying securities or by other means that would permit immediate satisfaction of the Fund's obligation as writer of the option.
 The purchase and writing of options involves certain risks.
 During the option period, a covered call writer has, in return for the premium on the option, given up the opportunity to profit from a price increase in the underlying securities above the exercise price, but, as long as its obligation as a writer continues, has retained the risk of loss should the price of the underlying security decline.
 The writer of an option has no control over the time when it may be required to fulfill its obligation as a writer of the option.
 Once an option writer has received an exercise notice, it cannot effect a closing purchase transaction in order to terminate its obligation under the option and must deliver the underlying securities at the exercise price.
 If a put or call option purchased by a Fund is not sold when it has remaining value, and if the market price of the underlying security, in the case of a put, remains equal to or greater than the exercise price or, in the case of a call, remains less than or equal to the exercise price, the Fund will lose its entire investment in the option.
-There can be no assurance that a liquid market will exist when a Fund seeks to close out an option position.
 Furthermore, if trading restrictions or suspensions are imposed on the options market, a Fund may be unable to close out a position.